adap/flower/examples/flower-secure-aggregation/README.md

 # Secure aggregation with Flower (the SecAgg+ protocol)

-The following steps describe how to use Secure Aggregation in flower, with `ClientApp` using `secaggplus_mod` and `ServerApp` using `SecAggPlusWorkflow`.
+The following steps describe how to use Secure Aggregation in flower, with `ClientApp` using `secaggplus_mod` and `ServerApp` using `SecAggPlusWorkflowWithLogs`, which is a subclass of `SecAggPlusWorkflow` that includes more detailed logging specifically designed for this example.

 ## Project Setup